ccallawa/alyvix_doc/test_case_building.rst

 Test Case Building
 ##################

-When you build a :glossdef:`test case`
-:rawhtml:`<a href="glossary.html#glossary-test-case-object"><i class="fa fa-tiny fa-question-circle"></i></a>`,
-you're creating a set of visual templates that can be matched against your app interfaces in real time, allowing Alyvix to interact with those interfaces just like a person would.
+When you build a :iconlink:`gloss|test case|glossary.html#glossary-test-case`, you're creating a set of visual templates that can be matched against your app interfaces in real time, allowing Alyvix to interact with those interfaces just like a person would.

 .. todo::